sealtd-robotics/Stride_Plotting_GUI/Readme.md

 Using the GUI
 ---
-The GUI will intially pop up showing 3 empty listboxes(labeled Select CSV Files, Select X axis variables, and Select Y axis variables) and 2 buttons (labeled 'Change Directory' and 'Read CSV').
+The GUI will initially pop up showing 3 empty listboxes(labeled Select CSV Files, Select X axis variables, and Select Y axis variables) and 2 buttons (labeled 'Change Directory' and 'Read CSV').

 1. The first thing you will want to do is click the 'Change Directory' button.
 This will prompt you to select the folder containing the CSV file(s) you want to get data from.
 Once you have navigated to your folder, click the confirmation button(could be 'select folder', 'open', 'ok', etc.).
 <br/>